apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 (<em>Appears on:</em><a href="#storage.kubeblocks.io/v1alpha1.StorageProviderSpec">StorageProviderSpec</a>)
 </p>
 <div>
-<p>ParametersSchema describes the parameters used by this StorageProvider.</p>
+<p>ParametersSchema describes the parameters needed for a certain storage.</p>
 </div>
 <table>
 <thead>